All content on this website has been backed up on multiple platforms. All accusations are allegations pending judicial investigation.

 According to villagers, on May 23, 2024, a villager fell to his death while repairing a roof damaged by years of mining blasts.
 Twenty years of explosions left homes riddled with damage, and repairing them became a gamble with your life — this was not an accident, but a man-made tragedy born from 20 years of illegal operations.

-Investigation Recommendation: We urge higher authorities to retrieve all records of detention, summons, and prosecution of Taiyun Village Group 3 residents over the past 15 years.
-Investigate every officer's ties to Lvdaoyuan.
-Trace the protection network — 20 years of zero accountability is not a coincidence.
+A fact worth noting: All records of detention, summons, and prosecution of Taiyun Village Group 3 residents over the past 15 years are on file.
+The relationship between each involved officer and Lvdaoyuan is verifiable.
+20 years of zero accountability is not a coincidence.

 Video Evidence